Brzozova/brzozova.github.io/index.md

 I can describe myself as a self-reliant, flexible, very organized and self-motivated person.

 I speak polish and english as well.
+I am also french language enthusiast.

 ### MY PROJECTS